 - Helen Montgomery: Chair, Chicon 8; Vice Chair, Chicon 7; over 20 years of Worldcon and convention experience

-- Elayne Pelz: Over 40 years Worldcon and convention experience
+- Elayne Pelz: Over 40 years of Worldcon and convention experience

-- Jerome Scott: Over 30 years Worldcon and convention experience
+- Jerome Scott: Over 30 years of Worldcon and convention experience

-- Ben Yalow: Over 40 years Worldcon and convention experience
+- Ben Yalow: Co-Chair, Chengdu 2023: over 40 years of Worldcon and convention experience

 Have you agreed to participate in Pass-Along Funds?
 Would you be willing to increase the percentage from 50% to 70% of surplus?